 Why Trust The Spruce?

 Theresa Holland is a commerce writer, product tester, and regular contributor at The Spruce.
 For this story, she researched options from top brands and retailers, evaluating dozens of designs on the basis of their versatility, durability, design, and overall value.
-She also spoke with two interior designers—Jennifer Hunter of Jennifer Hunter Design and Annie Kersey of Purple Cherry Architects—for additional insight and recommendations.
+She also spoke with interior designer Annie Kersey of Purple Cherry Architects for additional insight and recommendations.
 Heather Adams, Senior Commerce Editor for Bedding, Bath, and Home Decor at The Spruce, also offered additional support for this roundup with updated product selections and shopping insight.